revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <blockquote>

-A lambda expression is a short block of code that takes in parameters and returns a value.
-Which is similar to methods, but they do not need a name(Function name) and they can be implemented right in the body of a method.
+A lambda expression is a short block of code that takes in parameters and returns a value which is similar to methods, but they do not need a name(Function name) and they can be implemented right in the body of a method.

 </blockquote>